Fiscal Policy & Monetary Policy

 - Ensure Australian state and federal governments and all their subsidiary departments have open, transparent and consistent accounting practices.
 As a minimum this means being on par with the best financial reporting practices in the business community and releasing accurate information annually that others can rely on.

-Further develop the credit accelerator as discussed by Steven Keen for the Australian economy so that it is capable of making a useful contribution to decision making.
+Further develop the credit accelerator as discussed by Steve Keen for the Australian economy so that it is capable of making a useful contribution to decision making.

 Australian politicians will: